lpanjwani/engineering-bot/README.md

 ## Description

-This project is about an Engineering Bot designed to assist with Q/A of various software engineering files or documents.
+This project is about an Engineering Bot designed to assist with Q/A of various software engineering code or documents.

 ## Installation